 Getting your current donors and supporters to refer their friends shortens the process of meeting and cultivating new donors and moving them to an ask.
 But referrals don’t just happen.
 Most non-profits have tried to harass their boards into making referrals at one point or another, and found out that it only leads to resentment and frustration.
 In order to harness the power of referrals, you need to build a donor referral system for your organization.

-The 3 Rules of Successful Donor Referrals Systems
+The 3 Rules of Successful Donor Referral Systems

 When building your donor referral system, it is important to keep the following three rules in mind: